bmcurutan/FetchRecipes/README.md

 - No special setup required.
 Download project from Github and run on an iOS 18+ device/simulator.
 - App's main page loads with the "Fetch Recipes" logo and title, filter buttons to shortlist recipes by cuisine, and the list of recipes.
 - The cuisines are sourced from the json data.
 Tapping on a cuisine (e.g., "Canadian") updates the list to only show recipes from the selected cuisine.
 Tap the selected cuisine again to unselect.
-- Pulling recipe list down to refresh re-fetches the json data and resets the cuisine filter.
+- Pull recipe list down to refresh the json data and reset the cuisine filter.
 - Tap on the notes icon (intended as a recipe icon) to view a web view with the recipe, if available.
 - Tap on the video icon to view the Youtube video, if available.
 - Scroll down the list fast - images load as the list item becomes visible.
+- Tap the "Go Fetch!" button for the app to randomly choose a recipe for you.
 - Restarting the app refreshes the data.
 - The app doesn't support orientations other than upright portrait.